refinedev/refine/documentation/blog/2023-04-06-finefood-admin-dashboard.md

 Before we going to creating the core `newCustomers` component, let's explain what we are trying to achieve:
 * We will import the styles into the `newCustomers` component.
 * We will fetch the new customers data from the API
 * visualize the daily Orders using the `ant-design chart` library.
 * We will memoize the new customers data represented on the chart to optimize performance.

 Now, we create the `newCustomers` component.
 Create an `index.tsx` file in the `src/components/dashboard/newCustomers` directory and add the code below:

 <details>
-<summary>Show new customers componenet code</summary>
+<summary>Show new customers component code</summary>
 <p>

 ```tsx title="src/components/dashboard/newCustomers/index.tsx"